 Six tips to get the most out of your dermatology visit!

-1. Gather your medical information and visit our online patient portal to enter these details directly into your electronic medical record.
+- Gather your medical information and visit our online patient portal to enter these details directly into your electronic medical record.
 This portal will help you make a list of your current and past medical diagnoses, surgical procedures, family history, and current medications (including herbal supplements and vitamins).
-Skin problems are not just “skin deep” and often reflect internal medical and genetic issues or can be side-effects of medications.
-Be specific about any past skin cancer diagnoses: how they were treated, who did the treatment, and what year this occurred.
+Skin problems are not just “skin deep” and often reflect internal medical and genetic issues or can be side effects of medications.
+Be specific about any past skin cancer diagnoses, such as how they were treated, who did the treatment, and what year this occurred.
 Note any family history of skin cancer as this can indicate your personal risk of developing cancer yourself.
 Compiling all of this information in advance will ensure a very productive and comprehensive visit.
 Doing this online on our patient portal means you do not have to fill out a medical history form upon arrival to our office.

-3. Make a written list of the top 2-3 issues you would like to prioritize.
+- Make a written list of the top 2-3 issues you would like to prioritize.
 This ensures that time is used wisely during your visit and that your most important issues are addressed.
 This list can be as simple as “what is this spot on my leg?” to as complicated as “what treatment options are available for my difficult diagnosis?”
 If this is a visit for a new issue or you are a new patient, think about the following questions: When did this start?
 Is this the first episode?
 Are there any associated symptoms?
 What seems to make it better?
 What makes it worse?
 What treatments have you tried (including over-the-counter and herbal remedies)?
 How much does this bother you?
 How is this affecting your life?
 Has a biopsy been done?
 If you think this is medication-related, how long have you been on each of your medications and how does this relate to the onset of the problem?
 Organizing your thoughts will help you relay a clear and accurate story and ensure that no details are missed.
-Also feel free to bring pictures (on a smart phone perhaps) of how the problem has progressed.
+Also, feel free to bring pictures (digital or printed) of how the problem has progressed.

-6. And finally, try not to pick or scratch your problem skin.
-This is “easier said than done” when it comes to an itchy situation.
+- And finally, try not to pick or scratch your problem skin.
+This is easier said than done when it comes to an itchy situation.
 But scratching and picking changes the appearance of a rash or a spot and can make it more challenging to evaluate clinically.
 If all that remains is a sore, it is very difficult to know what was present beforehand.
 Even a biopsy may not be as helpful or as accurate on a sore compared to the initial lesion.